 The medical marijuana dispensary tax problems are not limited to tax audits by the IRS.
 The Brager Tax Law Group has seen sales tax audits by the California State Board of Equalization (SBE or BOE) claiming that the medical marijuana dispensaries did not report all of their income for California Sales Tax purposes.
 “Without good records the BOE can be expected to make wild guesses about the amount of income based upon such flimsy evidence as the number of people walking through the door,” says Brager.
 “Nevertheless, when the BOE makes a determination, it is up to the cannabis dispensary to prove that the BOE’s estimate is wrong; the owners of the marijuana dispensary can become personally liable for any unpaid sales taxes.”

 Brager, who has been helping marijuana businesses since 2005, has written several articles published in Marijuana Venture discussing a number of IRS issues.
+In addition, elder law arlington ma carefully planning ahead for medical and financial difficulties through document drafting, re-positioning of assets, and establishing decision-making roles for family members, you prevent the worst impacts of an elder crisis situation.

 Based in Los Angeles, but with a worldwide client base, the Brager Tax Law Group is a tax litigation and tax controversy law firm, which represents clients with tax disputes with the IRS in all 50 states, the California Franchise Tax Board (FTB), the State Board of Equalization (SBE) and the Employment Development Department (EDD).
 All of the firm’s tax lawyers are former trial attorneys with the IRS.